Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 performance user machines.

 Raw storage is used for binary blobs which needs to be accesses without further processing, typically images.
-This permits access with standard tools like image viewers.
+This also permits access with standard tools like image viewers.

 Finally, access to all of these resources is provided via an internal